UH Manoa Graduation Requirements

 The Focus requirements identify important additional skills and knowledge necessary for living and working in diverse communities.
 Courses fulfilling Focus requirements are offered in departments across the curriculum and vary each semester.
 To meet a Focus requirement, a course must have an official UH Manoa Focus designation during the semester in which it is taken.
 Courses taken outside the UH System cannot be used to fulfill Focus requirements.
 Instead, non-UH System transfer students' Focus requirements are adjusted according to the number of credit hours awarded by UH Manoa for non-UH System courses.

-These courses focus on issues in Hawaiian and Asian or Pacific cultures and history; they promote cross-cultural understanding between nations and cultures.
+These courses focus on issues in Native Hawaiian and Asian or Pacific cultures and history; they promote cross-cultural understanding between nations and cultures.

 These courses involve significant readings on, and discussion of, contemporary ethical issues; they give students tools for the development of responsible ethical judgments.